Frequently Asked Questions

-You can take legal actions against the drone operator if they've violated any law.
-These laws include "peeping tom" and privacy invasion laws.
-In California, for example, the "peeping tom" law prevents people from creeping on someone else's private property.
-If you live in Arizona, you can take legal action if the individual didn't seek your permission before flying their drone over your property.
+You can take legal actions against a drone operator if they have violated any laws.
+These laws include "peeping tom" and privacy invasion statutes.
+For instance, in California, the "peeping tom" law prohibits individuals from spying on someone else's private property.

-Invasion of privacy also happens if the drone has a telescope that provides a better view of your property.
-With the evidence you have, you can talk to your lawyer to determine the charges against the drone operator.
-Those guilty of "peeping tom" and privacy invasion charges pay a fine of about $1,000 and receive a 6month jail term.
+Invasion of privacy can also occur if the drone is equipped with a telescope that allows a detailed view of your property.
+With the evidence in hand, you should consult your lawyer to determine the appropriate charges against the drone operator.
+Those found guilty of "peeping tom" and privacy invasion may face a fine of approximately $1,000 and a six-month jail term.

-Low-flying drones are also dangerous to people and animals within proximity because they have propellers.
-These propellers have guards that improve safety, but their blades can cause injury if they hit body parts.
-If the drone caused any damage to people or property within the home, and there's evidence to back that up, they will be held liable.
+Low-flying drones pose a risk to people and animals due to their propellers.
+Although these propellers often have guards to improve safety, their blades can still cause injury upon contact with body parts.
+If a drone causes damage to people or property, and there is evidence to support this, the operator will be held liable.

-In general, you can take legal if the drone is:
+In general, you can take legal action if the drone is:

-When you decide to take legal action against the drone operator, some factors can make your case unjustifiable.
-They include:
+When considering legal action against a drone operator, be aware of factors that can render your case unjustifiable:

-Current Property Laws: The standard principle previously held that property owners owned the land below the property and the sky above.
-This principle no longer applies.
-Today, property owners don't own the airspace above their property.
-A drone can fly above your property, but the space it flies on isn't your property.
+Current Property Laws: Traditionally, property owners were deemed to own the land below and the airspace above their property.
+This principle has evolved; now, property owners do not own the airspace above their property.
+While a drone can fly over your property, the airspace it occupies is not considered your property.

-Trespass laws: To determine if the drone was trespassing, you'll need to know any law your state or locality has regarding the "buffer zone."
-This zone is the air space property owners own and is applicable in some states.
-You may find an ordinance or statute limiting drone usage below certain heights.
-However, if there's no limitation in your locality, your case may be unjustifiable.
+Trespass Laws: To determine if a drone was trespassing, you need to be aware of any laws in your state or locality regarding the "buffer zone" – the airspace property owners own.
+Some states may have ordinances or statutes limiting drone usage below certain heights.
+Absence of such limitations in your area could weaken your case.

-The drone's purpose: Private property has been respected and given privacy rights over the past years.
-However, the United States Supreme Court held through several instances that property owners don't have reasonable expectations of privacy resulting from photographs, videos, or surveillance from aircraft, including drones.
-These instances include:
+The Drone's Purpose: The U.S. Supreme Court has, in several instances, ruled that property owners do not have a reasonable expectation of privacy from photographs, videos, or surveillance conducted by aircraft, including drones.
+Notable instances include:

 Local laws: Shooting a drone also violates local laws against firing firearms within city limits.
 In Nebraska, for example, you cannot discharge a firearm in counties with metropolitan areas or towards people and structures.
 In many states, it's illegal to fire guns randomly into the sky.
 You may face charges such as criminal mischief for such behaviors.